Myths and misconceptions are a part and parcel of any subject – be it science, religion, Steve Jobs.

 You can fix all the bugs identified with a product, release, project, system; but it takes diligent coding practices to build software to a level of quality standard to make Testing lean and useful rather than expensive and slow.
 Think about it.

-I hope you found this list of myths and misconceptions about Defects management useful.
+I hope you found this list of myths and misconceptions about Defect management useful.
 Do you have any other mythconceptions to share?
 Add your thoughts in the comments section below.

 Join 60,000+ Subscribers